-Food shopping for beef, poultry and fish can be overwhelming due to the vast amount of varieties and choices offered to consumers.
+Food shopping for beef, poultry, and fish can be overwhelming due to the vast amount of choices offered to consumers.
 I am sure you have seen the following terms stamped onto packages:

 - Certified organic

-Organic, free-range meats are much more nutritious than commercially farmed products and are free of pesticides, hormones and antibiotics, all of which are toxic to humans.
+Organic, free-range meats are more nutritious than commercially farmed products and are free of pesticides, hormones, and antibiotics, all of which are toxic to humans.

 - When reading labels, select meats that are “certified organic, grass-fed and free-range.”